-This is a sponsored post on behalf of Pillsbury.
+This pumpkin praline bars recipe is sponsored by Pillsbury.
 Opinions are my own.

 For instance, I found this pumpkin praline bars recipe on the back of a box of Pillsbury Perfectly Pumpkin Cookie Mix, and wow, it’s definitely a keeper!

 These pumpkin praline bars were so quick and easy to make, and require just a few ingredients beyond the box mix.
 The funny thing is, the recipe really transforms this pumpkin cookie mix into a really amazing little praline bar that looks just as good as it tastes!

 Fans of pecans are going to go wild for these, I know my crew did.

 These pumpkin praline bars were such a hit, in fact, that my mom is making two batches for a church function that she’s attending this weekend.

 The bars are moist and chewy with a special sweet crunch on the top.
 They will definitely satisfy your pumpkin craving and they really make the perfect fall treat.

 The best part?
 Just one is enough.
 These delicate and delicious little pumpkin praline bars pack a whole lot of sweetness in just a small piece.
 It really is like pumpkin heaven!